-Details can be found in the Security Target [6] and [9].
+Detailed information on the architectural information can be found in the Security Target (see [6]).

 6. Documentation

 The evaluated documentation as outlined in table 2 is being provided with the product to the customer.
 This documentation contains the required information for secure usage of the TOE in accordance with the Security Target.